 There have been fatal and other serious accidents involving long-distance tour buses in Malaysia, particularly at night or in adverse weather conditions.
 If you plan to travel by bus, choose a reputable company, and avoid overnight itineraries.

 Reports of late-night road rage incidents, especially after midnight, are rising.
 If you drive, avoid confrontational behavior if you are involved in an accident.
 If you are threatened, leave the scene and file a report with the local police within 24 hours.

-Taxis are metered, but many drivers refuse to use the meter and instead charge a much higher rate, particularly during peak hours, when it is raining or when the passenger’s destination is to or through a heavily congested area.
-Metered fares increase by regulation by 50 percent between midnight and 6 am; meters are programmed to display the higher fee automatically during these hours.
+Taxis are metered, but many drivers refuse to use the meter and instead charge a much higher rate, particularly during peak hours, when it is raining, or when the passenger's destination is to or through a heavily congested area.
+By regulation, metered fares increase by 50 percent between midnight and 6 a.m.; meters are programmed to display the higher fee automatically during these hours.

 Sobriety Checkpoints: Please note that laws against drinking and driving are strictly enforced and carry serious penalties.
 Police operate sobriety checkpoints in many entertainment districts frequented by expatriates.
 At these checkpoints, all drivers must submit to alcohol breath tests.
 If you fail a breath test, you will be arrested.